trantrikien239/sequence-item-embedding/README.md

 Modules: `rnn_dataset.py`, `rnn_model.py`, `rnn_trainer.py`, `utils.py`

-If you want to re-create the results, please create a new environment with `requirements.txt`.
+If you want to re-create the results, please create a new environment with `requirements.txt` and put the data files into the `./data/instacart-market-basket-analysis/` folder.
+The Instacart dataset can be found here: https://www.kaggle.com/competitions/instacart-market-basket-analysis/data